Progress with this initiative

 January 1, 2014 – Apartments, condos, or mixed-use (commercial and residential) buildings that already receive City garbage and yard waste collection service may also be suited for City food scraps collection.

 All houses and duplexes can now recycle more food scrap items

-September, 11 2012 – The expanded residential food scraps recycling program rolled out across the entire city.
-All residents who live in houses and duplexes can now put all types of food scraps in their green bins including meats, fish, bones, dairy, breads, cooked foods, and yard waste.
+September 11, 2012 – The expanded residential food scraps recycling program rolled out across the entire city.
+All residents in houses and duplexes can now put more food scrap items in their Green Bins, such as meat, fish, bones, dairy, bread, and cooked foods.